The Papitese is a combination of the Maltese and the Papillion. Both are considered to be toy dogs and have been around for quite some time.

 Intelligence, Temperament and Personality Traits of the Papitese

-In mannerisms, the Papitese tends to take after the Papillion.
+In mannerisms, the Papitese tend to take after the Papillion.

 They are very playful animals and love to run around and be active all day.